jerry-ye-xu/jerry-ye-xu.github.io/about.md

 I also happen to be a huge fan of podcasts, having hosted one in a prior life.
 My current favourites are The Tim Ferris Show, Disrupting Japan, and China Tech Talk.

-Disclaimer: I am not affiliated nor compensated in any form.
+Disclaimer: I am not affiliated nor compensated in any way.

 <h3 class="no_toc">Don't hesitate to <a href="mailto:jerryxu2500@gmail.com">reach out!</a></h3>